JTermens/APA-Project-Networks/README.md

 ## Objectives and followed steps

 ### 1. Obtain communities from the co-expression network
-This step consists of extracting communities from the co-expression network. !!
-Explain what happens when the number of communities is small etc
+This step consists of extracting communities from the co-expression network.
+In order to extract the communities from a given file, the algorithm calls the function `choose_detection_method(filename,k)` where the argument `filename` specifies the file from which the communities need to be extracted and the argument `k` controls the number of features the user wants to perform the k-neigbour search.

+In the case the user plans to perform the k-neighbour search by considering more than 8  features of the communities (i.e. the arguement `k` of the function is larger than 8), the algorithm calls the function `community_binning(filename)` that will randomly select 2000 communities from the desired file.

+However if the user wants to perform the k-neighbour search by considering 8 or less features of the communities (i.e. the arguement `k` of the function is smaller or equal to 8), the communities are found by filtering the chosen file with the `filtered` function , building the newtwork with the `network` function and finally, the communities are computed by using the `louvain(G)` function that implements the standard Louvain algorithm of community detection.

 ### 2. Choose and compute ten features for each community
 After generating communities, we extracted 10 features for each of them.
 The extracted features are: density, size, relative density, maximum betweenness centrality, average betweenness centrality, maximum degree centrality, average degree centrality, maximum load centrality, average load centrality and community modularity within the network.